sfbitcoindevs/sfbitcoindevs/README.md

 ## TODO

-- Use semantic elements
-- Make sure feed is still available at /feed.xml
+- Make feed available at feed.xml
-- Style
-  - Should I style like the old page, or like bitdevs NYC?
+- Style like the old page or like bitdevs NYC?
-- Write workflow to publish
+- CI using GitHub Actions
+- Publish using GitHub Actions